Sesame seeds are little flavorful seeds that are used in cuisines all over the world, but predominantly in Asia and...

 Boost Cognitive Ability

 Omega-3 fatty acids have even been linked to the stimulation of brain function and cognition, making seeds and nuts impressive brain boosters as well.
-Omega-3s can reduce inflammation, which can also effect the capillaries and blood vessels in the brain, so when that inflammation and oxidative stress is gone, blood flow can return to those areas.
-An oxygenated brain is a brain that can concentrate, retain knowledge and recall memory better than before!
+Omega-3s can reduce inflammation, which can also affect the capillaries and blood vessels in the brain, so when that inflammation and oxidative stress is gone, blood flow can return to those areas.
+An oxygenated brain is a brain that can , retain knowledge and recall memory better than before!

 As mentioned, many seeds and nuts are able to reduce inflammation throughout the body due to the effects of omega-3 fatty acids, but this is also done through vitamins and minerals, which are in high supply in these important dietary items.
-If you suffer from aches, pains, arthritis, gout, indigestion or any other inflammatory condition, some pecans, walnuts or pumpkin seeds can provide fast and reliable relief.
+If you suffer from aches, pains, arthritis, gout, indigestion or any other condition, some pecans, walnuts or pumpkin seeds can provide fast and reliable relief.

-Some seeds and nuts have the ability to affect the neurotransmitters in our brain, and also balance the hormones in our body.
+Some seeds and nuts have the ability to affect the in our brain, and also balance the hormones in our body.
 Cashews, for instance, are excellent sources of tryptophan, which can soothe your mind with serotonin, thereby eliminating stress hormones from your body and regulating your mood.